aliblackk/colregs-llm-qlora/README.md

 ## Evaluation

-The fine-tuned model is compared against the original `Qwen/Qwen2.5-7B-Instruct` model on 20 held-out examples.
+I compared the original `Qwen/Qwen2.5-7B-Instruct` model with the fine-tuned model on 20 held-out examples.

 ### Metrics

+I used:

 * ROUGE-1
 * ROUGE-2
 * ROUGE-L

-ROUGE was selected because it is simple, reproducible, and explicitly allowed by the assignment requirements.
+I chose ROUGE because it is easy to calculate and it is one of the metrics allowed in the assignment.

 ### Results